 But that is certainly not the bad part.

 The bad part the following work week, which is just four days long.

 The Friday takes forever to come and this wait is even worse than the payday wait!

 There are proper research papers available which state that a shorter working week after a public holiday seems to go by 20% slower.
-And turns out that there are many reasons due to which time just stops.
+And it turns out that there are many reasons due to which time stops.